 Thanks to its location right on the water, there is a whole host of water sporting options to enjoy on your trip to Meersburg.
 You can charter all kinds of boats from Seewärts, from pedalos to speedboats, and you can also try your hand at stand up paddle boarding with board rental available by the hour.
 Just a little further along the coast, Tauchschule Meersburg offers diving courses and exciting excursions to some of the most fascinating dive spots in Lake Constance.

 Anyone with even the slightest interest in history should pay Meersburg Castle a visit.
+One of Germany's underated charms is the range of historical arcitecture especially their castles and Meersburg castle is no different.
+Thanks to social media many of these are being shared, however it goes way beyond just taking a picture for instagram.
+The location and stories behind each castle are worth exploring fully.
 Perched high above the town, it is said to be Germany’s oldest occupied castle, dating all the way back to the 7th century.
 One of the town’s top attractions, inside you’ll find over 30 furnished and well-preserved rooms, including an armoury, dining room and even a dungeon, that will truly take you back in time.

 There is a huge range of accommodation options in Meersburg, and much of the promenade is packed with hotels.
 But in my opinion, some of the better choices can be found in the upper town, where you’ll find beautiful old architecture and not quite so many crowds.

 General price ranges are between £150 - 200 per room per night, which isn't unreasonable but a little more pricy than other european towns.
 However you are most likely visiting here due to the location and the fact that this town hasn't been lost to overtourism keeps the prices somewhat affordable and just adds to its charm.